Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-tailwind-css-in-astro.md

 @tailwind utilities;
 ```

-Let's modify our `src/pages/index.astro` to test out how it works.
+Let's modify our `src/pages/index.astro` to test how it works.

-The first thing we need to do is load our stylsheet in the head section:
+The first thing we need to do is load our stylesheet in the head section:

 > Edit 25-10: This is Astro's new way of loading assets